anteq/eestec-web-workshops/md/4-building-blocks.md

 3. Process listening and responding to requests. <!-- .element: class="fragment" data-fragment-index="1" -->
 4. Template for the content. <!-- .element: class="fragment" data-fragment-index="1" -->

-## And what about these fireworks?
+## And what about these images, logos and fireworks?

 #### You can...
 ## add some photos as set of JPEGs